-Librarians offer orientation and research classes throughout the year.
-Students consult with librarians at the reference desk, toll free at 800-543-9440, locally at 791-5692, by e-mail at aclib@averett.edu, and by FAX at 434-791-5637.
+Library staff offer orientation and research sessions in person and online throughout the year.
+Students may consult with Library staff at the reference desk, toll free at 800-543-9440, locally at 791-5690, and by e-mail at aclib@averett.edu.